 IdentityForce is one of the best all-around identity theft protection services on the market today.
 They offer a little bit of everything, and all of their services are perfectly aligned with protecting aging adults.
 Let’s take a quick look at the good and not-so-good of IdentityForce, and then we’ll share why we think it’s a great option for seniors.

 IdentityForce packs quite a wallop when it comes to thwarting would-be identity thieves.
 Their protections are complete and comprehensive, and when we tested and reviewed IdentityForce, we were hard-pressed to find flaws in their security posture.

 That said, they also have some pretty interesting services to check out if you’re interested in protecting elderly family members.
+For more information, our guide to IdentityForce’s packages and costs has a detailed breakdown of how much you should expect to pay.
 Their cybersecurity protections like anti-phishing and anti-keylogging software will protect your family members online, and their junk mail reduction and fraud alert reminders will keep them secure in physical spaces as well.

 Did You Know: Keyloggers are a specific form of malware that records every keystroke you make.
 Once you’ve been infected, a hacker will be able to sift through this log to determine your usernames, passwords, and other pieces of sensitive information.

 Another feature IdentityForce offers is a little difficult to discuss, but it needs to be addressed nevertheless.
 If your elderly loved one should pass away while protected by a family plan, IdentityForce will continue to protect them by offering deceased family member fraud remediation.
 This means that should your loved one’s identity be stolen after they pass, IdentityForce will work with you to help make things right.
 If this is something you’re interested in looking into further, we’ve created a list of the best identity theft protections for the deceased.